naresh2478/ip/README.md

 The full user guide is included in the repository at `docs/README.md`.

+- View it locally in your editor: `docs/README.md`.
+- Or view it on GitHub (once pushed) at: `https://github.com/naresh2478/ip/blob/main/docs/README.md`.

 Quick link (relative path): `docs/README.md`.

 ## Setting up in Intellij